Corvimae/pokeclicker-super-sync/README.md

 select "Install Add-on From File..."

-select the zip you downloaded from the releases.
+select the .xpi you downloaded from the releases.

 theoretically this works on chrome too but i didnt test it.